openenergymonitor/learn/view/electricity-monitoring/ac-power-theory/use-in-north-america.md

 For consistency with the standard YHDC CT supplied by the shop, connect the white wire to the plug tip and the black wire to the sleeve.
 There should be no connection to the ring.

-Note: [Byram Labs](https://www.byramlabs.com) offer a full range of Wattcore CTs, in particular the WC4 for 100 A, 200 A, 300 A or 400 A input, and in 0.5 V and 1.0 V output versions.

 #### Continental Control Systems - ACT-0750 Series Split-Core Current Transformers

 <div class="xaxiswrapper">